HewlettPackard/spire-k8s-operator/ROADMAP.md

 # Roadmap
 * Support for SPIRE Agent: install and configure SPIRE Agents
 * Support for SPIRE Controller Manager: install and configure the SPIRE Controller Manager (managing registration entries would still be out of scope)
-* Automation to test and build artifacts using GitHub Actions

 ## Recently Completed
 * PoC goal has been completed